Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale: Method

 Intuitively, the ODE solver computes $\phi_1(x_0)$ by evaluating $v_t$ at multiple $t$ to approximate the integration from $t=0$ to $t=1$ given the initial condition $\phi_0(x_0) = x_0$.
-A larger number of function evaluations (NFEs) often leads to a more accurate solution of $\phi_1(x_0)$ at the cost of longer run time.
-There are also solvers that can adjust the number of evaluations adaptively.
+The number of function evaluation (NFE) is defined as how many times $d\phi_t(x_0)/dt$ is evaluated.
+A higher NFE often leads to a more accurate solution of $\phi_1(x_0)$ at the cost of longer run time.
 This provides great flexibility for users to decide the trade-off between speed and accuracy.
-Moreover, we find that empirically \vb{} can already generate very high quality speech with less than 10 NFEs, making it significantly faster compared to auto-regressive models.
+Moreover, we find that empirically \vb{} can generate very high quality speech with less than 10 NFEs, making it significantly faster than auto-regressive models.